A Novel Approach to Solving Goal-Achieving Problems for Board Games: Acknowledgements

-This research is partially supported by the Ministry of Science and Technology (MOST) of Taiwan under Grant Numbers 110-2634-F-009-022 and 110-2221-E-A49-067-MY3, and the computing resource partially supported by Industrial Technology Research Institute (ITRI) of Taiwan.
+This research is partially supported by the Ministry of Science and Technology (MOST) of Taiwan under Grant Numbers 110-2634-F-009-022, 110-2634-F-A49-004 and 110-2221-E-A49-067-MY3, and the computing resources are partially supported by National Center for High-performance Computing (NCHC) of Taiwan.
 The authors also thank Professor Martin M{\"u}ller and anonymous reviewers for their valuable comments.